ReyAyanami/invoicing-pipeline/README.md

 - Idempotent operations (safe retries)
 - Stream processing with Kafka

 **Learning Project** - Focuses on usage metering, rating, and invoicing.
-Payment processing, tax calculation, and customer portals are out of scope.
+Full payment gateway integration and complex customer portals are out of scope.
+Built-in tax logic, credit management, and re-rating are fully supported.

 ## 📖 Documentation